tomirisamangeldy/tomirisamangeldy/README.md

 # 👋 Hi there!

-I'm **Tomiris**, an engineering student at the University of Applied Sciences of Upper Austria, Linz.
+I'm **Tomiris**, an electrical engineering student at the University of Applied Sciences of Upper Austria.

 🤠 **About Me**